gokulpch/OpenContrail-Kolla/README.md

     # This should be the management address on the host, ens3 IP address which is the network_interface mentioned above.
     contrail_api_interface_address: "10.87.1.49"
     ```

+  * OpenContrail-Kolla/kolla-ansible/etc/kolla/passwords.yml

+    All the passwords in the configuration are set to "contrail1".
+If users intend to change the passwords the file can be updated.

+  * OpenContrail-Kolla/kolla-ansible/ansible/inventory/all-in-one

+    all-in-one: all the configuration can be left unchanged in case of a single node install

+    ```
+    [control]
+    localhost       ansible_connection=local

+    [network]
+    localhost       ansible_connection=local

+    [compute]
+    localhost       ansible_connection=local

+    [storage]
+    localhost       ansible_connection=local

+    [monitoring]
+    localhost       ansible_connection=local

+    [deployment]
+    localhost       ansible_connection=local
+    ```

 * contrail-ansible: